Solacers

 Solacers is a 2012 fiction written by Iranian author Arion Golmakani.
 The book is a first-person narrative about an abandoned boy growing up on the streets in 1960s Iran, before the Iranian Revolution of 1979.

 Awards

 2012 Finalist Nonfiction, William Saroyan International Prize for Writing- Stanford University Libraries.

 Other editions

 In 2013 Solacers was translated into Persian, by Shadi Hamedi, as Alireza and German as Beraubte Wut.

+Reception

+While the story itself is often lauded, reviews of Golmakani's writing style are more mixed.
+Some say that “the story is stronger than the writing,” the work itself is “repetitious and clichéd.”
+Others meanwhile believe that the “breezy” style of storytelling allows the book to remain approachable despite the serious subject matter.